pdwaggoner/clustering_Shiny/README.md

 ## Contributing

 These apps are meant to deepen an applied understanding of unsupervised clustering.
 If you think there is anything we could change to meet this goal more efficiently, feel free to contribute!
-Or, if you found a bug or an error that gets in the way fo this goal, please also contribute.
+Or, if you found a bug or an error that gets in the way of this goal, please also contribute.

 Regardless of the motivation, anyone is welcome to contribute to these open source tools in one of three ways: